dolthub/docs/content/reference/sql/version-control/dolt-sysvars.md

 On a read replica, setting this variable will cause the server to attempt to clone any unknown database used in a query or connection string by constructing a remote URL and cloning from that remote.
 See [Replication](../server/replication.md).

+## ``dolt_read_replica_force_pull``

+Set this variable to `1` to always update local copies of remote heads even when they have diverged from the local copy, which can occur in the case of a `dolt push -f`.
+A setting of `0` rejects remote head updates that cannot be fast-forward merged into the local copy.
+Defaults to `1`.

 ## `dolt_skip_replication_errors`